Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES)

 • 12 young researchers

-Technical Support Unit: Laurence Perianin (Manager), Camille Guibal (Program Manager), Anouk Renaud (Program Assistant)
+Technical Support Unit: Laurence Perianin (Head), Camille Guibal (Program Officer), Anouk Renaud (Program Assistant)

 Timeline

-The assessment took place over three years, from 2022 to 2024, with an approval phase for the assessment and selection of the team in 2021 and a project closure phase from January to July 2025.
-The assessment was adopted at the11th IPBES Plenary held in Windhoek, Namibia, in December 2024.
+The assessment took place over three years, from 2022 to 2024, with a phase for approving the assessment and selecting the team in 2021 and a project closure phase from January to July 2025.
+The assessment was adopted at the11th Plenary Session of IPBES, held in Windhoek, Namibia, in December 2024.

 2021

-• August 26: Opening of nominations of experts by governments and stakeholders.
+• August 26: Call for nominations of experts by governments and stakeholders.

 2022

-• July:9th IPBES Plenary Meeting in Bonn, Germany – Progress report on the assessment.
+• July:9th IPBES Plenary Meeting in Bonn, Germany – Progress update on the assessment.

-• January: IPBES appoints the co-chairs, lead coordinating authors, lead authors, and editors-reviewers for the assessment.
+• January: IPBES appoints the co-chairs, lead coordinating authors, lead authors, and peer reviewers for the assessment.

-• April: Creation of the technical support unit for evaluation at the University of Montpellier.
+• April: Establishment of the Evaluation Technical Support Unit at the University of Montpellier.

-• May 9–13: First meeting of authors in Montpellier with the entire assessment team: co-chairs, coordinating authors, lead authors, editors-reviewers, members of the technical support unit, and the assessment management committee.
+• May 9–13: First meeting of the authors in Montpellier with the entire evaluation team: the co-chairs, coordinating authors, lead authors, editorial reviewers, members of the technical support unit, and the evaluation steering committee.

 2023